fastrgv/AdaGate/README.md

 "Red Planet" from Mahmud Yuldashev <mahmud9935@gmail.com>, and "waterWorldCCNSA3.fs" with a CreativeCommons license, and which seems to be credited to Alexander Alekseev with mods by Mahmud Yuldashev.

 In order to make any of these usable, I had to modernize them to glsl version 330 specifications, and adapt them to utilize some additional uniforms for input.

-### Avatars
-Several are available under the directory ~/data/avatars/.
-Simply copy your preferred one into ~/data/ and rename to skin.png.
-Also, many other MineCraft avatars can be used.

 ### SkyBoxes
 For some of these, I lowered the horizon slightly for technical reasons;  and for others I converted to png files.